Key highlights from our 12th National Growth Summit ‘19

 - Whitney Johnson, author of Build an A Team showed how the disruptive innovation S-curve can be equally applied to people, not just products.

-- Whitney told the crowd: Everyone in your organisation is on a learning curve.
-Including you, the leader.
+- Johnson told the crowd: Everyone in your organisation is on a learning curve, including you, the leader.

 - Your organisation is a collection of learning curves, she said.
 You want 15% in the lower end, 70% in the middle and 15% at the top.